LWEAXO/lweaxodb/README.md

 # What's new in 0.0.3?
 - webpanel enabled
-- mode: test & bog fixed
+- mode: test & bug fixed

 ---